- How are the data points calculated?

 How are the data points calculated?

-Amplitude uses a weighted average to calculate each data point.
+Amplitude uses a "weighted average" to calculate each data point.
 This means each data point is the number of unique users who have fired the return event during a specific day, week, or month, out of the total number of unique users who have reached that point in time.
 In other words, it's a weighted average percentage of the below row values.
 The weighted average uses unique users, which means it weeds out duplicates—if users fire the first event and the return event multiple times, Amplitude still counts them only once in the denominator.
 The user can be in each numerator data point once.

 For N-day retention specifically, the numerator would be the unique count of users who fire the return event on the day, week, or month indicated, while the denominator would the total number of unique users who fired their start event on the first day, week, or month of the specified time frame.
 A user who fires the start and returns events multiple times in a time frame will be only counted once in the denominator.
 However, they may be included in the numerator once per day/week/month of each data point interval.
 Get more details in this Community article.

-For unbound retention specifically, the denominator for a specific day, week, or month (let's call this number X) is users who have completed that day (or week, or month).
+For unbounded retention specifically, the denominator for a specific day, week, or month (let's call this number X) is users who have completed that day (or week, or month).
 It's counted towards the overall unbounded retention as long as X days, weeks, or months have passed since that user's starting event.
 The numerator would be the unique count of users that fired the return event on the Xth day (or week, or month) or later.

-Since unbound retention measures users returned on that Xth day or later, a user will be included in all data points prior to when they fired an event.
+Since unbounded retention measures users returned on that Xth day or later, a user will be included in all data points prior to when they fired an event.
 A user that fires the event on day two, for example, will also be included in the data point for days one and zero.

 In the breakdown table, why doesn't the user count for the interval equal the number shown in the total users row?